subframe7536/maple-font/README.md

 ### Local

 run it in your local machine.

+You can change config in `build.py`

-Make sure you have `python` and `pip` installed
+Make sure you have `python3` and `pip` installed

+- for custom `font-patcher` args, `font-forge` (and maybe `python3-fontforge` as well) is needed
+- for `Ubuntu` or `Debian`, maybe `python-is-python3` is needed as well

 ```shell
 pip install foundrytools-cli
 python build.py
 ```

-if you have trouble to install the dependencies, please create a new Github codespace on variable branch and run it there
+If you have trouble to install the dependencies, just create a new Github codespace on `variable` branch and run the commands there

-change config in `build.py`

 ## credit